 Bhaktapur Durbar Square is one of the most beautiful World Heritage sites in Kathmandu Valley.
-Its medieval palaces, temples and courtyards have been designed in pagoda and shikhara style temples among which the 55-Window and life-size golden statue of Bhupatindra Malla are architectural masterpieces.
+Its medieval palaces, temples and courtyards have been design in pagoda and shikhara style temples among which the 55-Window and life-size golden statue of Bhupatindra Malla are architectural masterpieces.

-Other tourist attractions include National Art Gallery, Golden Gate, Nyatapola, and pottery square.
+Similarly, other tourist attractions include National Art Gallery, Golden Gate, Nyatapola, and pottery square.
 The statue of Bhupatindra Malla and 55-Window are undergoing major renovation works following the earthquake and the work is still in progress.

 The Shiva Parvati temple ( M045E) features erotic carvings on its temple struts.
 Among a series of copulating images include that of elephants in the missionary position with their trunks entwined in pleasure!

 In honour of King Bhupatindra Malla, the best known Malla kings of Bhaktapur who had a great influence on local art and architecture, a life size statue in his own image was built in 1699.
 Till today it stands as an architectural masterpiece.